THE GRUNGE COULOIR

 Things became spicy at this point!
 The huge rock butress was waking up with the sun and washing the sleepy (skull crushing rocks) from it’s face.
 I had been at this exact spot last spring and turned back due to rock fall.
 Realizing this hazard is just par for the course I decided to carefully proceed.

 Utilizing my mad dodgeball skillz I kept thinking to myself “If you can dodge a ball, you can dodge a rock” (really stupid now that I think about it from the safety of home).
 It was easy to run side to side out on the apron and avoid trouble.
 Yes, I had a helmet.
-(See I’m still being safe mom) Joking aside, this is a true hazard on this route and you should get an early start.rock-in-hand.jpg
+(See I’m still being safe mom) Joking aside, this is a true hazard on this route and you should get an early start.

 The chute was a beautiful place to be.
 It felt more like something from the Tetons.